telark/data/README.md

-# Scopes Packages
+# Data Package

 ## Description
-This repository hosts a set of Packages designed to be integrated within GO Core services.
+This repository hosts a Private Packages designed to be integrated within GO Core services.
 These modules provide a range of functionalities that are commonly required across different services(including generic structs, etc...), thereby promoting code reuse and simplifying the development process.

 ## Installation Instructions
 You can quickly add the module to the service by running the following command: